Meet RTD's snow removal team: '365 days a year, we're thinking about snow'

 “Three hundred and sixty-five days a year we’re thinking about snow, because in the summertime we have to address the areas that have been damaged, the areas that we know were concerns, and we have to fix those things from the year before,” Garza said.
 “In construction projects, we have to look at those that are coming up and go, what about snow?
 Where can we put snow?
 We’ve got to make sure that everybody is thinking about it, to make sure that when it does snow, everybody is ready for it.”

-Riker, who has been managing snow removal for about two years, wryly notes that he used to enjoy weekend snowstorms, when he could watch them through a window with a hot cup of coffee in hand.
+Riker, now in his fourth season managing snow removal, wryly notes that he used to enjoy weekend snowstorms, when he could watch them through a window with a hot cup of coffee in hand.
 Given all that he has learned, he said, “I think of them a lot differently now.”